Ready to see Qobra in action? Discover and try our platform now for free

 Because of its robustness, its integration with Salesforce, its user experience and the many possibilities for automating processes, Qobra's teams use Outreach.

 Example of use: Every Friday at 2pm, Qobra's sales people get together to prepare for the following week.
 They select 20 accounts in Outreach, and for each of them, they choose 3 to 5 prospects that they include directly in sequences.
-With this organisation, on Monday morning, at 9.30am, the week of each salesperson is defined.
+With this organization, on Monday morning, at 9.30am, the week of each salesperson is defined.
 They know exactly who they are going to contact, via which channel, when, and with which message (thanks to the persona-specific templates directly integrated into Outreach).

-6. Sales Enablement
+6. Sales enablement tools

 Tools to centralize commercial knowledge